 What is Concierge Medicine?

-Concierge medicine is a patient-focused relationship between a doctor and his or her patient where the patient pays an affordable fee for improved access and high-quality, individualized medical care.
+Concierge medicine is a patient-focused relationship between a doctor and patient where the patient pays an affordable fee for improved access and high-quality, individualized medical care.
 With concierge care the focus is shifted away from a disease maintenance approach toward a preventive, holistic one.
-This personalized approach is as affordable as a cell phone, cable TV, or monthly Starbucks habit.
+This personalized approach is as affordable as a cell phone, cable TV, or monthly Starbucks' habit.
 The concierge fee enables you to receive personal attention, and Dr. Retzler to keep her patient load manageable to make sure your needs and goals remain top priority.
 Unlike other concierge practices, the HormoneSynergy Concierge PLUS plan allows you to use your concierge fee as credit toward the purchase of nutraceuticals that support you in achieving your optimal aging goals.

 What is Age Management and Functional Medicine?

-How is HormoneSynergy different from my “regular” doctor’s approach and treatment?
+How is HormoneSynergy® different from my “regular” doctor’s approach and treatment?

 What testing is performed as part of my Optimal Aging Assessment?

 Blood work: complete hormone testing, a comprehensive metabolic panel, lipid panel with lipoprotein particle size/number and apolipoprotein concentrations, Lp(a), inflammation markers (Lp-PLA2 (PLAC), IL-6), fibrinogen, insulin, hemoglobin A1C, hsCRP, myeloperoxidase (MPO), cardiac dysfunction markers including cardiac troponin-I, NT-proBNP, cardiometabolic status markers (ferritin, leptin and adiponectin), genetic polymoprhisms (Apo E genotype, MTHFR mutation, factor V Leiden, prothrombin mutation), homocysteine, CoQ10, vitamin D, B12, and an omega-3 fatty acid profile.